Timeline of women in library science

+18th century

 1796: Cecilia Cleve became the first female librarian in Sweden.

+19th century

 1852: The first female clerk was hired for the Boston Public Library.

+1858: The first female library clerk was appointed to the Smithsonian Institution in 1858, and was also the Smithsonian's first female employee.

 1880: Mary Foy became the first woman head librarian of the Los Angeles Public Library.

 1890: Elizabeth Putnam Sohier and Anna Eliot Ticknor became the first women appointed to a United States state library agency—specifically, the Massachusetts Board of Library Commissioners.

+20th century

 1911: Theresa Elmendorf became the first female president of the American Library Association.

 1912: Lillian Helena Smith became the first trained children's librarian in Canada.

+1916: Margaret Duncan became one of the first librarians, and later director, at the Clearwater Public Library in Clearwater, Florida.
+During World War I, Duncan became the Pinellas County Director for the American Library Association in the United War Campaign.

 1921: Alice Dugged Cary served as the first nonprofessional librarian and branch head of the Auburn Branch of the Carnegie Library, the first branch to serve Atlanta's African American citizens under segregation.

 1921: Pura Belpré became the first Puerto Rican librarian to be hired by the New York Public Library System.

 1923: Virginia Proctor Powell Florence became the first black woman in the United States to earn a degree in library science.
 She earned the degree (Bachelor of Library Science) from what is now part of the University of Pittsburgh.

 1940: Eliza Atkins Gleason became the first black American to earn a doctorate in library science, which she did at the University of Chicago.

+1946: Mary Ellinor Lucy Archer became the first Chief Librarian of the CSIRO (Commonwealth Scientific and Industrial Research Organisation) in Australia.

 1947: Freda Farrell Waldon became the first president of the Canadian Library Association, and thus, as she was female, its first female president.

+1949: Christine Wigfall Morris became the first African American to work as a librarian in Clearwater, Florida.
+She later became the director of the "Negro Library", which opened in 1950.

 1963: Shanti Mishra became the first Nepali female librarian.
 She was appointed as the chief librarian in Tribhuvan University Central Library, after returning from the United States with a Master of Arts in library science.
 She was the first female librarian of Tribhuvan University Central Library.